-The initial entrant list will include 136 runners, with a goal of starting 125 runners, our permitted limit.
+The initial entrant list will include 136 runners, with a goal of starting 125 runners or the current permitted limit.
 HURT has developed the following selection process for the initial 136 entrants, to reflect the HURT goal of making the selection process more transparent to all.